Nigeria: Market Profile

 Major Economic Indicators

 - Nigeria is Hong Kong’s second largest export market in Africa.
-In the first five months of 2014, Hong Kong's total exports to Nigeria expanded by 69.2% to US$200 million.
+In the first five months of 2017, Hong Kong's total exports to Nigeria fell by 19.4% to US$195 million.

 Current Economic Situation

-After the Nigerian government’s rebasing of its GDP calculations in April 2014, Nigeria surpassed South Africa to be the biggest economy in Africa.
-However, its per capita income is roughly 40% the level of South Africa even after rebasing.
-Under the new methodology, the economy grew 6.2% in 2013, after expanding 5.5% in 2013.
-With over 170 million people, Nigeria is the most populous country in Africa and the world’s seventh most populous country.
-Thanks to continued diversification of the economy, Nigeria is one of the world’s fastest growing countries.
+After the official rebasing of GDP calculations in April 2014, Nigeria surpassed South Africa to be the biggest economy in Africa, though per capita income is about half the level of South Africa.
+With 188 million people, Nigeria is the most populous African country and the world’s seventh most populous country.
+Nigeria’s rapid economic growth since 2000 has given rise to a large consumer class.

-The service sector, which accounts for over 50% of Nigeria’s GDP, is a major growth driver, with the telecom sector being a major powerhouse.
-Nigeria liberalised its telecom sector in the late 1990s, with the sector’s GDP contribution rising to 8.3% of GDP in Q1 2014.
+The services sector, which accounts for around 60% of Nigeria’s GDP, is a major growth driver, with the telecom sector being a major powerhouse.
+Nigeria liberalised its telecom sector in the late 1990s.
 The entry of foreign telecom operators has sped up the process of modernisation, particularly mobile penetration.

 Nigeria is a member of Economic Community of West African States (ECOWAS), a customs union of 15 member states including Benin, Burkina Faso, Cape Verde, Cote d’Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Senegal, Sierra Leone and Togo.
-ECOWAS adopts a five-band tariff regime, with the first four bands ranging from 0% to 20%, and the fifth band targeting certain sensitive items that are subject to a 35% tariff.
+ECOWAS adopts a five-band tariff regime, with the first four bands ranging from 0% to 20%, and the fifth subjecting some sensitive items to a 35% tariff.

-Of the 14 Free Trade Zones (FTZs) operating in Nigeria, five are located in the Lagos, the country’s business capital and most populous city.
-Another 11 FTZs are under construction.
-Industries permitted in FTZ include chemicals, petroleum, textiles, garments, rubber, plastics, electrical and electronics (E&E), telecom equipment, metal, wood, leather, education materials and cosmetics.
+There 15 free trade zones (FTZs) operating in Nigeria, five in Lagos, the country’s business capital and most populous city.
+Another 18 FTZs are under development.
+Industries permitted in FTZs include chemicals, petroleum, textiles, garments, rubber, plastics, electrical and electronics (E&E), telecom equipment, metal, wood, leather, education materials and cosmetics.

 Nigeria is Hong Kong’s second largest export market in Africa.
-In the first five months of 2014, Hong Kong's total exports to Nigeria expanded by 69.2% to US$200 million over the period, following a 4.8% contraction in 2013.
-Major export items included telecom equipment & parts (88.7% share), computers (1.1%) and watches and clocks (1%).
+In the first five months of 2017, Hong Kong's total exports to Nigeria dropped 19.4% YOY to US$195 million, following a 13.2% contraction in 2016.
+Major export items included telecom equipment & parts (91% share) and computers (4%).